 Trolls eat humans, livestock, stones and anything they could get.

 They are creatures who can smell human blood, hate sunlight and turn into stones when exposed to daylight.

-Some trolls are a source of musical-inspiration.
-But all in all, humanity will remain stuck with trolls.
+Some trolls are a source of musical-inspiration; But humanity will remain stuck with trolls.

-Just like many other unreal creatures, trolls contain masses.
-Some are friends others are foes.
+Just like many other unreal creatures, trolls contain masses; Some are friends others are foes.

-Five facts about trolls
+Five Facts about Trolls

 1. There are many theories about the origin of trolls.

-There are many other creatures that have similar legends such as the Ogres found in England.
+There are many other creatures that have similar legends, such as the Ogres found in England.

-2. There is a theory that the reason why legends are widely spread is that human beings had interactions with the Neanderthals.
+2. There is a theory that the reason legends are widely spread is that human beings had interactions with the Neanderthals.

 The Neanderthals are the basis of Ogres, Trolls and other Legends.

-3. Trolls are generally ugly and horrible creatures.
-The cute and the funny trolls are just a modern idea.
+3. Trolls are ugly and horrible creatures; The cute and the funny trolls are just a modern idea.

 To see a clear picture of Trolls, look at the Lord of The Rings and The Hobbit movies and books.